What Does a Certified Registered Nurse Anesthetist Do?

 - Must have a current licensure as a registered nurse (RN) and a certified registered nurse anesthetist (CRNA) from the Florida Board of Nursing

-- Graduate of accredited CRNA program
+- Graduate of an accredited CRNA program

 Example 3

-The Certified Registered Nurse Anesthetist (CRNA) in Anesthesiology under the direct supervision of an attending anesthesiologist, administers or assists with the administration of anesthesia for patients of all ages who are undergoing surgery, radiologic procedures, or any procedure requiring anesthesia.
-CRNAs will be involved in all aspects of perioperative care including pre-operative assessment, initiation and maintenance of general and/or regional anesthesia, sedation, airway management, emergence, and post-anesthesia care.
+The Certified Registered Nurse Anesthetist (CRNA) in Anesthesiology, under the direct supervision of an attending anesthesiologist, administers or assists with the administration of anesthesia for patients of all ages who are undergoing surgery, radiologic procedures, or any procedure requiring anesthesia.
+CRNAs will be involved in all aspects of perioperative care, including pre-operative assessment, initiation and maintenance of general and/or regional anesthesia, sedation, airway management, emergence, and post-anesthesia care.

 Minimum requirements